Relintai/pandemonium_engine_docs/usage/export/exporting_projects.md

 On PC
 ~~~~~

-Distributing a game project on PC with Godot is rather easy.
+Distributing a game project on PC with Pandemonium is rather easy.
 Drop
-the Godot binary in the same directory as the `project.godot` file,
+the Pandemonium binary in the same directory as the `project.pandemonium` file,
 then compress the project directory and you are done.

 It sounds simple, but there are probably a few reasons why the developer